 Childhood obesity rates have risen across Canada and the rest of the world and, as a result, many of these children are at increased risk of developing type 2 diabetes.
 We really want to find new ways to help prevent this from happening.

 Growing up in the Brantford, Ont., in the ‘70s, one of my earliest and fondest memories was biking around my neighbourhood with my parents.
-With the cancellation of so many organized sporting events this year [due to the COVID-19 pandemic], it is a great time to go back to making physical activity with the family part of a daily routine.
+With the cancellation of so many organized sporting events [due to the COVID-19 pandemic], it is a great time to go back to making physical activity with the family part of a daily routine.
 In addition to being great fun, physical activity can help prevent type 2 diabetes.

-To help celebrate the upcoming 100th anniversary of the discovery of insulin in 2021, I rode 8,000 km (the equivalent of crossing Canada) for 80 days, completing on average 100 km per day.
+To help celebrate the 100th anniversary of the discovery of insulin in 2021, I rode 8,000 km (the equivalent of crossing Canada) for 80 days, completing on average 100 km per day.
 My family assisted by riding or running with me.
 I raised almost $15,000 to fund the next breakthrough discovery in diabetes [so it can happen in Canada] like it did 100 years ago.
 We have tremendous talent in Canada, but researchers need more funding to fuel the discovery of new treatments that will revolutionize the way we treat diabetes.

 Author: Rosalind Stefanac